A Positive Job Outlook for Educators and Instructors

 - K-12 Education

 The need for updated curricula to reflect our changing society, increasing pressure on schools to improve performance, and a rapid adoption toward technology-facilitated learning equates to job growth for instructional designers.
-The Bureau of Labor Statistics estimates that jobs for instructional coordinators, also known as curriculum coordinators, will grow by 13 percent through 2022*, much faster than the average rate of growth for all jobs1.
-The average salary for instructional coordinators in 2012 was $60,050 per year.
+The Bureau of Labor Statistics estimates that jobs for instructional coordinators, also known as curriculum coordinators, will grow by 7 percent through 2024*.
+The average salary for instructional coordinators in 2016 was $62,460 per year.

 - Health Care Instructional Design